tsb46/fmri-findviz/README.md

 This will launch the application in your default browser.
 FINDVIZ was tested on Google Chrome (v134).
 We recommend using Chrome for the best experience.

 ### Command Line Interface
+FINDVIZ also supports uploading fMRI data from the command line:

 ```bash
 # Launch with NIFTI files